Andre1989/datasciencecoursera/CodeBook.md

 mean_std_data: the mean and standard deviations variables from the analysed data were extracted.
 There are 33 means and 33 corresponding standard deviations.
 Those variables names were simplified, by removing special characters and applying other transformations to turn them better readable.

-meanFeatures: independent tidy data set with the average of each variable for each activity and each subject.
+tidy_data: independent tidy data set with the average of each variable for each activity and each subject.

 ### Steps: